 Disability Rights

-Bills start in both the Senate and Assembly, passing committees before a full vote.
-To become law, a bill must pass both chambers and then reach the Governor.
-The bills listed below protect the rights of individuals with disabilities.
-Each has a matching bill in the other chamber.
+Bills can be introduced in either legislative chamber and typically move through committees before a full vote.
+To become law, they must pass both chambers and be signed by executive authority.
+The bills listed below aim to protect the rights of individuals with disabilities, with companion legislation introduced in both chambers to support their advancement.

 Stephen Komninos' Law